Ventiv-Technology/ventiv-buildtools/README.md

 - type - What Coverage type are you interested in?
 Defaults to Line.
 This is the list from JaCoCo: Class, Method, Complexity, Line, Branch, Instruction
 - threshold - What percentage coverage is required to pass the build.
 Any coverage below this percentage will fail.
 - excludes - List of Regular Expression strings to exclude from failures.

+## Test Task Plugin ##

+Enable this plugin by: `apply plugin: 'test-task'`

+See examples in: `pluginTestTestTask.gradle`

+This plugin will look at all of your test classes that would normally run as part of 'gradle test' and separate them out by looking at the annotation @org.aon.esolutions.build.tools.test.GradleTestTask.
+So, if you have the following as a test:

+    @GradleTestTask("QA")
+    class QATestSpec extends Specification { }

+Then you will automatically get a new task (as seen by 'gradle tasks'):

+    testQA - Runs the unit tests that are annotated with org.aon.esolutions.build.tools.test.GradleTestTask("QA")

+These tests will ONLY run when you execute the task 'testQA' and will be removed from the normal 'test' task.
+The outputs will also have their own directories as to not collide.

+This is all accomplished by using Groovy (a natural dependency of Gradle) to 'compile' the test classes up to the 'CONVERSION' phase.
+This way, Groovy just parses the classes into an AST, and doesn't try to resolve any classes (thus enabling it to read ANY source).
+It will look for that particular annotation, and add it as an exclusion to the test task, and as an inclusion to a new Test task.